 Skip to content

 If you got divorced through the process of litigation, a judge determined the matters of your divorce.
 If you disagree with the judge’s decisions, you can file an appeal.
-You may be able to appeal almost any decision, including matters of child custody, child support, spousal support, division of assets, attorneys fees, and more.
+You may be able to appeal almost any decision, including matters of child custody, child support, spousal support, division of assets, attorneys’ fees, and more.
+In New Jersey, an appeal is a formal request to a higher court to review whether the trial judge made a legal mistake when issuing the decision.
+Appeals do not involve retrying the case, but rather focus on whether or not the law was applied correctly.
 Read on to learn about the process.

 You may not always be happy with the outcome of your divorce.
-But, you should not file an appeal because you simply dislike the decision a judge has made.
+But you should not file an appeal because you simply dislike the decision a judge has made.
 The appeals process can be long and expensive.
 Additionally, your appeal may not be granted in the end.
 It is important that you only file an appeal if you believe the judge abused his or her power or made an erroneous decision.
-Before making a decision, consider the following:

 • Whether the judge had the authority under the law to make the decisions set forth in the decree